Chatterino/chatterino2/CONTRIBUTING.md

 ## Members

-All functions, names, are in `camelCase`. _Private_ member variables are in `camelCase_` (note the underscore at the end).
+All function names are in `camelCase`. _Private_ member variables are in `camelCase_` (note the underscore at the end).
 We don't use the `get` prefix for getters.
 We mark functions as `const` [if applicable](https://stackoverflow.com/questions/751681/meaning-of-const-last-in-a-function-declaration-of-a-class).

 ```cpp
 class NamedObject